radumarias/rencrypt-python/README.md

 ## Buffer in memory

 This is useful when you keep a buffer, set your plaintext/ciphertext in there, and then encrypt/decrypt in-place that buffer.
 This is the most performant way to use it, because it does't copy any bytes nor allocate new memory.
-`Cipher` is faster on small buffers, less than few MB, `PyFLocker` is comming closer for larger buffers.
+`rencrypt` is faster on small buffers, less than few MB, `PyFLocker` is comming closer for larger buffers.

 **Encrypt seconds**
 ![Encrypt buffer](https://github.com/radumarias/rencrypt-python/blob/main/resources/charts/encrypt.png?raw=true)